Understanding API Security Testing: A Comprehensive Overview

 Evaluate Exception Management Practices:

-Step 5: Rate-limiting and Throttling
+Step 5: Rate-Limiting and Throttling

 Rate limiting and throttling mechanisms protect APIs against abuse and denial-of-service attacks.
 During testing: